krzysztofzablocki/Sourcery/README.md

 attributedSummary: NSAttributedString
 ```
 ## Writing templates
-*Insanity templates are powered by [Stencil](https://github.com/kylef/Stencil)*
+*Sourcery templates are powered by [Stencil](https://github.com/kylef/Stencil)*

-Make sure you leverage Insanity built-in daemon to make writing templates a pleasure:
+Make sure you leverage Sourcery built-in daemon to make writing templates a pleasure:
 you can open template side-by-side with generated code and see it change live.

 There are multiple ways to access your types: